Bilal-pasha/Media-Project/src/layouts/MDX/Strategic-Consulting/Heading.md

-              crisis communications, news industry insight, public relations, and media coaching services to prepare them for an always-on media ecosystem that demands lightning, accurate response and accountability-while also ensuring their vital context breaks through the noise and is heard by their target audience.
+              crisis communications, news industry insight, public relations, and media coaching services to prepare them for an always-on media ecosystem that demands lightning, accurate response and accountability—while also ensuring their vital context breaks through the noise and is heard by their target audience.
             </p>